-Novel test identifies patients most likely to benefit from ALK inhibition therapyDecember 12th, 2012 in Medical research /
+Novel test identifies patients most likely to benefit from ALK inhibition therapyDecember 12, 2012 in Medicine & Health / Medical research

 Approximately one in 20 patients with non-small cell lung carcinoma (NSCLC) has chromosomal aberrations targeting the anaplastic lymphoma kinase (ALK) gene.
 This has considerable implications for treatment because these patients are highly responsive to ALK-specific kinase inhibitors such as crizotinib.
 However, current diagnostic tests have limitations.
 Researchers have now developed and tested a promising new method for screening ALK fusions in NSCLC.
 This new diagnostic assay offers a cost-effective and easy-to-perform alternative to existing tests.
 The study is published in The Journal of Molecular Diagnostics.